Addressing the autism assessment and support crisis

 How To Guides

-In February 2024 a number of the report’s authors came together to discuss their findings and to answer questions from the online audience.
+In February 2024 a number of the report’s authors came together to discuss their findings and to answer questions from the online audience, you can view the YouTube recording below.

 Professor Mark Mon-Williams, Chair in Cognitive Psychology at the University of Leeds, said: